 Here’s how you can look after your teeth and gums during pregnancy:

-- Clean your teeth carefully twice a day for 2 minutes with a fluoride toothpaste.
+- Clean your teeth carefully twice a day for 2 minutes with fluoride toothpaste.

 - Floss once a day to remove small bits of food from between your teeth, which will help to prevent the build-up of plaque.

-- Avoid having sugary drinks (such as fizzy drinks or sweet tea) and sugary foods too often.
+- Avoid having sugary drinks (such as fizzy drinks, soda or sweet tea) and sugary foods too often.